-Media freedoms and the freedom of the press remain precarious in many countries.
-This is the case even in some democracies, either for ideological reasons (South Korea), due to fear of ethnic or sectarian violence (Indonesia), or as a consequence of political pressure from religiously motivated groups.
-In all democracies, with the partial exceptions of Japan and Taiwan, media pluralism is impaired by oligopolistic ownership structures.
+Media freedoms remain precarious, and freedom of the press is increasingly under pressure in many countries.
+This is also the case in many democracies, such as Indonesia, South Korea, the Philippines and Nepal.
+In all democracies, with the partial exceptions of Japan, Timor Leste and Taiwan, media pluralism is impaired by oligopolistic ownership structures.
 Most authoritarian regimes allow some degree of freedom of expression, and a few (Myanmar) have relaxed media censorship.
 China, Laos, Vietnam and especially North Korea remain exceptions in this regard.
-In some regimes, violence against media activists remains a reason for concern (Afghanistan, Bangladesh, Cambodia, and the Philippines).
+In some regimes, violence against media activists remains a reason for concern (Afghanistan, Bangladesh, Cambodia and the Philippines).

 The capabilities, tools and websites associated with new communication technologies and social media are now ubiquitous in most (but not all) societies in Asia and Oceania.
 Moreover, tools that were designed to facilitate innocuous conversation and social interaction today offer new capabilities to activists and reformers in the region's semi-democratic and authoritarian regimes.
 Specific examples such as recent election campaigns in Malaysia and Singapore, anti-corruption movements in India and Pakistan, and the Sahbhag movement in Bangladesh have demonstrated that the growth of Internet use, and in particular the availability of alternative media and regimecritical blogging, have clearly made a political impact.
 In addition, the Internet provides an online public space in which critical voices have been able to be more freely expressed in many countries.
 However, it remains uncertain what the cumulative effect of all this will be on democracy and autocracy in Asia and Oceania.
 While there is reason to assume that the Internet and new social media will continue to contribute to democratization in Asia's autocratic and semidemocratic regimes, it is also important to caution against unrealistically euphoric views on the emancipatory, egalitarian and liberating impacts of such technologies.
 While the Internet may be "a raucous and highly democratic world," it clearly does have gatekeepers, often reflects existing socioeconomic and political divisions, and is increasingly commercialized.
 Although activists have proven extremely capable of circumventing attempts at control, governments around the world are also becoming increasingly sophisticated at filtering, surveilling and silencing critical voices.
 Some authoritarian governments, such as those in China and Singapore, have developed highly effective methods of regulating and controlling the Internet and new social media.